A Day in the Life of an Orthodox Jew

 In Hasidic and Yeshivish communities, schools dedicate the majority of the day to religious studies: Torah, Talmud, Mishnah, halacha.
 There is usually an hour or two set aside for secular subjects like math and English, but the emphasis is overwhelmingly on Torah learning.
 Boys' schools are called cheder, Talmud Torah, or yeshiva.
 Girls' schools are called Bais Yaakov or Beis Yakov.

 In Modern Orthodox communities, children attend Hebrew Day Schools where secular studies are taught at the same level as public schools, but the first few hours of the day are devoted to Jewish law and Torah study.
+In my own home, the morning lunchbox routine is its own little liturgy — kosher snacks packed, a quick check that everyone said their brachot, and out the door before the carpool honks.

 Men in the Hasidic and Yeshivish world are encouraged to become Torah scholars and rabbis.
 Many spend years in yeshiva after marriage, dedicating themselves entirely to learning.
 Women are envisioned as the backbone of the home, though many work part-time as teachers, in offices, or pursue degrees in fields like education and accounting.